Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \pdfpxdimen=\dimexpr 1 in/72

-\paragraph{Reference-Frame Alignment and Drift} As shown in \Cref{fig:title_anymal_hike}-A for the forest dataset, there are two issues with a direct fusion of the absolute \ac{LO} poses: \textbf{\textit{i)}} they are by default not aligned with the \ac{GNSS} measurements, \textbf{\textit{ii)}} they are drifting due to a missing global reference, resulting in a different trajectory shape.
-While \textbf{\textit{i)}} can be partially solved through the Umeyama alignment of the two trajectories, shown in \Cref{fig:exp_hike_alignment} for \anontext{Seealpsee}{mountain place}, it \textit{cannot} handle the drift occurring between the two reference frames.
+\paragraph{Reference-Frame Alignment and Drift} As shown in \Cref{fig:title_anymal_hike}-A for the forest dataset, there are two issues with a direct fusion of the absolute \ac{LR} poses: \textbf{\textit{i)}} they are not aligned with \ac{GNSS}, \textbf{\textit{ii)}} they drift without a global reference, changing the trajectory shape.
+While \textbf{\textit{i)}} can be partially addressed via Umeyama alignment, shown in \Cref{fig:exp_hike_alignment} for \anontext{Seealpsee}{mountain place}, it \textit{cannot} handle inter-frame drift.
 As shown in \Cref{fig:title_anymal_hike}-B and \Cref{fig:exp_hike_alignment} (right) in three different keyframes each, the proposed framework aligns the reference frames online at each moment in time and models the drift as a random walk.
-The estimated drift of the Open3D \ac{SLAM} map frame w.r.t. $\World$ is visualized in \Cref{fig:title_anymal_hike}-C. Interestingly, since this alignment estimation is continuously performed, each trajectory snippet of the \ac{LO} trajectory can locally be aligned, effectively resulting in non-rigid alignment as shown in the colored trajectories (color corresponding to keyframe \& corresponding snippet) of \Cref{fig:exp_hike_alignment} (left) and \Cref{fig:exp_hike_non_rigid_alignment_hoengg}.
-Without allowing the map frame $\OpenThree$ to drift against $\World$, emulated by setting the random walk to $0$, the \ac{GNSS} trajectory and the \ac{LO} trajectory \textit{cannot} be aligned, as happens toward the end of the mission in \Cref{fig:exp_anymal_hike_no_random_walk}. \pdfpxdimen=\dimexpr 1 in/72
+The estimated drift of the Open3D \ac{SLAM} map frame w.r.t. $\World$ is visualized in \Cref{fig:title_anymal_hike}-C. Interestingly, since this alignment estimation is continuously performed, each trajectory snippet of the \ac{LR} trajectory can locally be aligned, yielding non-rigid alignment as shown in the colored trajectories (colored by keyframe) of \Cref{fig:exp_hike_alignment} (left) and \Cref{fig:exp_hike_non_rigid_alignment_hoengg}.
+Without allowing the map frame $\OpenThree$ to drift against $\World$, emulated by setting the random walk to $0$, the \ac{GNSS} and the \ac{LR} trajectories \textit{cannot} be aligned, as seen near the mission end in \Cref{fig:exp_anymal_hike_no_random_walk}. \pdfpxdimen=\dimexpr 1 in/72